At least 3 Thug Riders accused in organized crime ring given pretrial release

 Egleston's involvement in the alleged crimes committed by the Thug Riders appears to be limited to unspecified participation in a March attack on a rival motorcycle group in Springfield, Gentry wrote.

+In weighing pretrial detention for Baker and Hughes, Gentry noted they were both alleged to have unspecified participation in a shooting at a rival motorcycle club's clubhouse in Lexington, Kentucky.
+The Thug Riders reportedly fired nearly 200 rounds into the clubhouse.

+However, she added neither have a criminal history and had minimal involvement in the Lexington attack.
+Therefore, Gentry denied pretrial detention for Baker and Hughes.

-"Furthermore, his conditions of release will reasonably assure the safety of the community," the order read.
-"Specifically, he will be prohibited from possessing firearms or other dangerous weapons, will be on home detention with electronic location monitoring and computer monitoring and will be prohibited from having contact from his co-defendants and anyone else associated with TRMC."
+Egleston, Hughes and Baker will be on home detention with electronic location monitoring and computer monitoring, according to court documents.
+They will be prohibited from having firearms and other dangerous weapons and cannot have contact with co-defendants or anyone associated with the Thug Riders.

+If they violate the terms of their release, they could have their bond revoked and be detained until going to trial.

+Gentry approved pretrial detention for Michael Reese, Michael Henry, Brandon Fisher, John Smith, Jared Peters, Norman Beach and Daniel Hutten.

 Fourteen members of the Thug Riders were indicted on a combination of racketeering, assault with a dangerous weapon and assault resulting in serious bodily injury, violent crimes in aid of racketeering and conspiracy to commit assault and attempted assault with a dangerous weapon earlier this month.